Olympia Diner, Newington

 Calvin’s giant sugarbomb pancakes arrived and as he poured more sugar on them, my cajun omelette was served.
 It just occurred to me that I didn’t have the OD’s coffee; something I always like to critique.
 Oh well… the unsweetened ice tea was good and Calvin liked his lemonade I think.

 The omelette was pretty good, but the “cajun” home fries were a bit lacking.
 They could have used more “cajun” or just something more than potato and “cajun.”
 Some more onions perhaps.
-I had to add Tabasco to my meal, which I’m not sure should be the case with a finished cajun dish?
+I had to add Tabasco to my meal, which I’m not sure should be the case with a proper cajun dish?

 Calvin loved his pancakes and goshdarnit if that boy can’t pack ’em away.

 Professional photographers and Instagrammers alike have shot countless photos of the diner, inside and out.
 Artists of all types have painted, sketched and drawn the diner.
 Each has captured the stainless and neon structure and brought it to life in their own unique way.
 Some of these works of art are on display in the dining room.
 Many commercials & public service announcements have been filmed on the premises as well as scenes from the movies Jacknife starring Robert De Niro in 1989 and Promises in the Dark starring Marcia Mason in 1979…

 They go on, but you get the point.
 (Although I did watch and review Jacknife.)
 The Olympia Diner is an icon on an iconic strip of traffic-choked highway in central Connecticut.
 They added a dining room in 1986 which is more of a restaurant than diner, but no one goes for a quick meal and sits in there.

 (A couple months later, we visited the Makris Diner a couple miles away and had the same exact meal.)